WHNR: History

-In 1972 the station changed its call sign to WZNG playing an Oldies format.
-On November 2, 1983, the station changed its call sign to WYXY playing an Adult Contemporary format (pronouncing "Wick-zee Thirteen-Sixty", the same identification as Pittsburgh Top 40 station WIXZ in the late-1960s and early-1970s).
-As an adult contemporary station throughout the 1980s, the station also simulcasts Florida Gators, Miami Hurricanes, and Miami Dolphins football games, and was an affiliate of Casey Kasem's American Top 40 on weekends.
+In 1972 the station changed its call sign to WZNG playing an oldies format.
+On November 2, 1983, the station changed its call sign to WYXY playing an adult contemporary format (pronouncing "Wick-zee Thirteen-Sixty", the same identification as Pittsburgh Top 40 station WIXZ in the late-1960s and early-1970s).
+As an adult contemporary station throughout the 1980s, the station also carried Florida Gators, Miami Hurricanes, and Miami Dolphins football games, and was an affiliate of Casey Kasem's American Top 40 on weekends.

-On March 16, 1990, the station changed its call sign to the current WHNR playing a mix of Adult Standards and Soft Adult Contemporary music.
-The station was silent for a time in 1995 before moving to an Urban Adult Contemporary format under the branding "Power 1360, the Soul of Central Florida".
+On March 16, 1990, the station changed its call sign to WHNR playing a mix of adult standards and soft adult contemporary music.
+The station was silent for a time in 1995 before moving to an urban adult contemporary format under the branding "Power 1360, the Soul of Central Florida".

 In 1996, the station flipped to a Regional Mexican format under the branding "La Poderosa" (The Power).
-In 2010, the station began to air classic country from 7PM to 6AM.
+In 2010, the station began to air classic country from 7 p.m. to 6 a.m.

 Ferris Waller's Walco Enterprises, LLC, of Plant City, Florida, made a deal to buy WHNR from Catco Communications in early December 2017.
 FCC approval was granted in July 2018.
 Waller owns several businesses in the Plant City area.
-The station is now being branded as "Boss Hogg Radio" and is playing a variety hits format known as "Heinz 57 Music."
+The station is now being branded as "Boss Hogg Radio" and is playing a variety format known as "Heinz 57 Music".
 It includes classic country and oldies.
 The station built a remote radio studio at the Plant City Farm & Flea Market.